 Specialization in computing is possible because the various roles computers play in modern life have become more specialized.
 The role of a router is nothing like the role of an iPhone.
 Specialized roles allow manufacturers to produce software or hardware that is best suited to the specific roles.
 The computing industry continues to evolve to provide more options to support more specialized needs at different costs.
-For example, the specialized needs of a game machine have driven the development of very fast graphics processors.
+For example, the specialized needs of a game box have driven the development of very fast graphics processors.
 Market forces have brought forth CPU chips that vary in cost from less than a dollar to several hundred dollars depending upon speed, function, power usage and the like.
 Different types of memory, disk, display, and communications are also available at different prices.

 The growing multicellularity of computing also facilitates

-A specialized computer can rely on others for services it does not
+specialization.
+A specialized computer can rely on others via

 Specialization in computing is necessary for three reasons.
 First, many of the specialized requirements are incompatible.
 A PDA or cell-phone, for example, must run on minimum battery power whereas a computation engine must expend power with abandon in order to maximize FLOPS.
 Second, excess generality, especially in software, imposes the excess costs of a larger software engineering team.
 Software that supports a larger than necessary set of functions also lengthens time-to-market, is almost inevitably more buggy, and thus requires a larger customer support staff and risks customer dissatisfaction.
-Finally, the more function a system supports, the larger the “surface area” exposed to attack by viruses, worms, spyware, sniffers, and other malware.
+Finally, the more function a system supports, the larger the 'surface area' exposed to attack by viruses, worms, spyware, sniffers, and other malware.
 It is no accident that most "malware" enters our systems by first infecting a general-purpose end-user PC.

 At first blush, there appeared until recently to be one glaring

-possible function.
-Windows was the pinnacle
+attempted to support all possible function.
+Windows was the pinnacle of single-cell computing,

 not the basis of multicellular computing.
+The cost in increased

+by most corporate IT departments.
 Yet Windows still boasts a

-rich ecology of third-party applications that rely on
+rich ecology of third-party applications that rely on the

 Windows programmers have, at great cost in time and effort,

-transition from Windows to more specialized personal computers has been slower than it
+transition from Windows to more specialized personal computers

-might have been.
-It is happening nonetheless.
-More specialized devices
+happening nonetheless.
+More specialized devices such as iPads,

-less critical to business.
-Outside of business, especially among
+Windows desktops and laptops less critical to business.
+Outside

 seem hopelessly antique.
-And the "App" ecologies
+And the "App" ecologies for iPhones and

-for iPhones and Android smartphones has drawn the lion's share of new
+Android smartphones has drawn the lion's share of new

 developers.
 That's where the money is now.

 Microsoft's ambitions have not been the only factor opposing specialization.
 Biological systems are self configuring, self protecting, and self optimizing in ways that computing systems are not.
 IBM's efforts to create "autonomic" computing systems were an attempt to redress this deficiency.
-But creating truly self configuring systems is a hard problem.
+But creating truly self configuring systems is a difficult task.
 So we still must configure, provision, and maintain our systems by the mostly manual efforts of IT professionals (or gifted amateurs).
 The more specialization in computing, the more specialization will be required in hard-pressed IT staffs.
 Until computers are primarily self configuring, corporate staffing inertia will continue to work against specialization.

 Economic forces and user needs also tended to counter specialization.
-A few years ago there was a flurry of interest in what then was called “Thin Clients.”
+A few years ago there was a flurry of interest in what then was called Thin Clients.
 That meant, in effect, a replacement for the ever-present Wintel PC that would be specialized to support the needs, and only the needs, of the knowledge worker.
-Unfortunately, it turned out to be difficult to decide what needs were common to such workers.
+Unfortunately, it turned out to be much harder than expected to decide what needs were common to such workers.
 More recently we saw the rise of the Netbook, a very inexpensive PC-like laptop somewhat specialized for people who primarily wish to browse the web.
 That market was expanding until the iPad and iPhone (and its imitators) captivated the public.
 Now the most popular innovations in mass-market computing emerge first in the iPad/iPhone market rather than the Wintel ecology.
-Now, Windows struggles to keep up.
+Microsoft struggles to keep up.

 computing, especially in small low-power personal computing

 devices and special-purpose sensor/effector devices.
 Worldwide

-fast enough to keep up.
+system simply cannot mutate fast enough to keep up.

 Server computing is specializing too.
 Within the corporate IT

-world, the needs of large-data analytics are beginning to come to the
+world, the needs of large-data analytics are beginning to come

-stripped-down cheap boxes running specialized operating systems often
+on stripped-down cheap boxes running specialized operating

-based on Linux.
+systems often based on Linux.
 It is a new world in which one